takhoshi/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![the Virtual machines blade displays with the status results for three virtual machines.
 One is updating, and two are running.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image70.png "Virtual machines blade")

-3. From the Remote Desktop session, switch to the *Internet Explorer** window displaying connection to **https://s03-db-1:7630**.
-Wait until the status of the resource changes from the question mark to a blue circle, and verify its location changed to **s03-db-1**.
+3. From the Remote Desktop session, switch to the Internet Explorer window displaying connection to **https://s03-db-1:7630**.
+Wait until the status of the **msl_SAPHana_S03_HDB00** resource changes from the question mark to a blue circle, and verify its location changed to **s03-db-1**.

     ![On the Resources tab, the status of the resource has a blue dot, and its location is s03-db-1.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image72.png "Status page")